 For more than 25 years, I have been a dedicated landscape painter and teaching artist.
 My book Landscape Painting: Essential Concepts and Techniques for Plein Air and Studio Practice was published by Watson-Guptill / Random House in 2009.
-I also host an educational blog, Essential Concepts of Landscape Painting (which has replaced the Learning Center section of this website).
+A national bestseller, it has been called "a new classic in landscape art" (Katherine Tyrell, Making a Mark).
+I also host a popular educational blog, Essential Concepts of Landscape Painting.

-I am best known for my atmospheric and semi-abstracted landscapes, which have been exhibited in New York, Washington D.C., Seattle, and Portland (Oregon).
+My atmospheric and semi-abstracted landscapes, have been exhibited in New York, Washington D.C., Seattle, and Portland (Oregon).
 I am currently represented by Lisa Harris Gallery in Seattle.
 I received my art training at Queens College, which is part of the City University of New York.

-My teaching résumé includes 14 years with Gage Academy of Art in Seattle and, most recently, Pacific Northwest Art School on Whidbey Island.
+My teaching résumé includes 15 years with Gage Academy of Art in Seattle and, most recently, Pacific Northwest Art School and Whidbey Island Fine Art School.
 Previoulsy, I taught at Seattle Central Community College, the Art Institute of Seattle, and in New York City, at F.I.T., part of the State University of New York.
-Additionally, I have lectured on Impressionism and landscape painting at the Seattle Art Museum and written for American Artist magazine.
-(See Optimal Orientation of the Subject and the Artist in Plein Air.)
-A series of three articles for Artists & Illustrators magazine was published in the summer of 2011.
+Additionally, I have lectured on Impressionism and landscape painting at the Seattle Art Museum and written for Artists & Illustrators magazine (UK) and International Artist.

 In 2010 I had the honor of jurying three exhibitions: the Seattle Co-Arts 60th Annual Art Show, Art Kudos International Art Competition and Exhibition, and the Plein Air Painters' U.S. Open.